 The Association adheres to the mission of the International Dzogchen Community as it is stated in the IDC Statute.

-The Association therefore support the transmission of the Dzogchen Teaching, as transmitted within Chögyal Namkhai Norbu’s lineage and strives to safeguard its authenticity.
+The Association therefore supports the transmission of the Dzogchen Teaching, as transmitted within Chögyal Namkhai Norbu’s lineage and strives to safeguard its authenticity.

 The basic purpose of the Association is to support the evolution of individuals through respect of everyone’s dignity and individual dimension refraining at the same time from any proselytism and sectarianism.

-The International Dzogchen Community of …NAME OF THE LING…has the responsibility of specifically facilitating the study and the practice of the Dzogchen teachings by creating an environment functional to the implementation of relevant activities and by providing relevant services to the members of the International Dzogchen Community in a way to become a living center from which the development of the transmission of the Dzogchen teachings radiates.
+The International Dzogchen Community of …NAME OF THE LING…has the responsibility of specifically facilitating the study and the practice of the Dzogchen teachings by creating an environment functional to the implementation of relevant activities and by providing relevant services to the members of the International Dzogchen Community, within the bounds of a specific locality in a specific country, in a way to become a living center from which the development of the transmission of the Dzogchen teachings radiates.

 (NAME of the Ling) has also the responsibility of managing its own assets and of maintaining and developing the infrastructures needed for the implementation of its own activities, in order to be able to provide all the services that the members of the International Dzogchen Community may need.